PiRK/ecashutil/README.md

-# bchutil
+# ecashutil
-Bitcoin Cash Utilities
+eCash Utilities

+This is a fork of bchutil

-Contains the bitcoin cash signing algorithm and some protocol configuration.
-This package removes the need to use a fork of btcd when working with Bitcoin Cash.
+Contains the eCash signing algorithm and some protocol configuration.
+This package removes the need to use a fork of btcd when working with eCash.